pbl-nl/appl-docchat/README.md

 Execution is done in the activated virtual environment using commandline command:<br>
 <code>python query.py</code>

+### Querying multiple documents with multiple questions in batch
+The file review.py uses the standard question-answer technique but allows you to ask multiple questions to each document in a folder.
+All the results are gathered in a .csv file.<br>
+<code>python review.py</code>

 ### Ingesting and querying documents through a Streamlit User Interface
 The functionalities described above can also be used through a User Interface.<br>
 The UI can be started by using commandline command:<br>